slact/nchan/README.md

 ```
 ## Usage

-Nchan can be configured as a shim between your application and subscribers, a standalone pub/sub server for web clients, or as websocket proxy for your application.
+Nchan can be configured as a shim between your application and subscribers, a standalone pub/sub server for web clients, or as websocket proxy with long-polling fallback for your application.
 There are many other use cases, but for now I will focus on the above.

 ### The Basics